kdakan/Building-a-Pascal-Compiler/README.md

 - [18.
 Data structures used in the compiler](#18-data-structures-used-in-the-compiler)
 - [19.
 Types and functions used in the compiler](#19-types-and-functions-used-in-the-compiler)

-I don't have much left from the Pascal compiler I had built in 1997 when I was a student at the university.
+I don't have much left from the Pascal compiler I had built in 1997 when I was a university student.
-I remember at that time I had written some 10-15 thousand lines of C code, but in the early 2000s, the code was lost as its floppy disk went dead.
+I remember at that time I had written some 10-15 thousand lines of C code, but in the early 2000s, the code was lost as its floppy disk died.
-Fortunately, in 1998, I had created an article on fortunecity.com as an introduction to this compiler, and I was able to find a copy of that article from archive.org.
+Fortunately, I had an article on fortunecity.com from 1998 about this compiler, and I was able to find a copy of my article from archive.org.
-I reformatted the article and put it on GitHub.
+I reformatted the article and put it here on GitHub.
-The techniques I was using at the time also apply to the present, as nothing much has changed in compiler design since the 1960s.
+The techniques I was using at the time also apply to the present, as nothing much has changed in compiler design since then.

 ## 1. Compilation stages and parts of a compiler:
 The compilation of a source program consists of the following stages: